weecology/lab-manual/UF-Policies:-IACUC-Forms-and-training.md

 * "Working With The Laboratory Mouse"
 * "Working With The Laboratory Rat"

+*If you don't already have an account:*
+1. Visit https://iacuc.ufl.edu/secure/ (if you are not on campus, you will need to use VPN to get in).
-Visit https://iacuc.ufl.edu/secure/ and open the "Instructions for Working With IACUC Training" panel.
+2. Open the "Instructions for Working With IACUC Training" panel.

-Click on the link for first-time users.
+3. Click on the link for first-time users.
 Click on "AALS Login".

-Open "Tracks" and "UF Researchers - IACUC Training Modules".
+4. Open "Tracks" and "UF Researchers - IACUC Training Modules".

 Once these requirements have been completed, please notify the IACUC office at iacuc@research.ufl.edu.
 Please make sure to include the protocol number in the subject line of any emails.
 If you have any questions, please contact the IACUC office at (352) 273-9535.